Geize/BactGenome/README.md

 **Additional information:**🔥

 SPAdes is still the best assembler for bacterial genome assembly (considering that you are using PE).
-That's why you won't find any another assembler as a second option.
-However, if you still want try with another assembler, it is very easy to add a new rule or replace the current one in the workflow (but, you'll be in charge to do it 😄).
+That's why you won't find another assembler as a second option.
+However, if you still want to try another assembler, it is very easy to add a new rule or replace the current one in the workflow (but, you'll be in charge to do it 😄).

 QUAST - Give an idea about how good your assembly is.
 But, QUAST was not set up for comparing genome assemblies.
 I guess you can easily have a better comparison going directly to the NCBI genome.

 GUNC - This is a new tool for detecting and quantifying chimerism.
 In my opinion, it is better than CheckM.
+Don't forget to specify the GUNC database path installed on your computer/server.

 **All the best for us.**